Understanding gender identity

 Fentanyl is an opioid.
 An opioid is a type of drug used to treat pain.
 Prescription opioids are highly regulated and prescribed by doctors to reduce moderate to severe pain.
 Fentanyl is a man-made, or synthetic, opioid that is 50 to 100 times more powerful than heroine and morphine.
 According to the Centers for Disease Control and Prevention (CDC), there are two types of fentanyl: pharmaceutical fentanyl and illicitly manufactured fentanyl.
 Pharmaceutical fentanyl is prescribed by doctors to treat severe pain, especially after surgery and for advanced-stage cancer.

 Fentanyl is easy to get.
 Because it is a synthetic drug, illegal fentanyl is easier and quicker to produce and is usually distributed through illicit drug markets.
 Drug traffickers often advertise on social media platforms, such as Instagram, Snapchat and TikTok.
 Drug deals are made, payment can go through online payment apps and the drugs are often delivered directly to the buyer’s home.
-While drug trafficking on social media platforms affects all age groups, the DEA reports that young people are particularly susceptible due to their high rates of social media usage.
+While drug trafficking on social media platforms affects all age groups, the Drug Enforcement Administration (DEA) reports that teens and young adults are particularly susceptible due to their high rates of social media usage.

 Fentanyl can be taken mistakenly.
 Along with sometimes being made to look like candy to drive addiction among young people, fentanyl is illicitly added to pills incorrectly labeled as common pain, antianxiety, ADHD or other prescription medications.
-Some people unknowingly buy and ingest drugs laced with fentanyl, potentially leading to overdose and death.
-In 2021, the San Diego County Medical Examiner reported 12 children under the age of 18 died from an accidental overdose — the youngest was just 13.
+Additionally, some people unknowingly buy and ingest illegal drugs — such as cocaine, methamphetamine and heroin — laced with fentanyl.
+Any ingestion of fentanyl, accidental or otherwise, can potentially lead to overdose and death.
+In 2021, the San Diego County Medical Examiner reported 814 adults and 12 children under the age of 18 died from an accidental fentanyl overdose.

 Signs of a fentanyl overdose look like other opioid overdoses.
 Friends and family members should watch for the following signs in their loved ones: